Heat Stress in Horses: How Hot is Too Hot to Ride?

 Horses produce heat in their body in two ways - through exercise and digestion.

-Researchers at the University of Guelph found that horses are three to 10 times more susceptible to the negative effects of heat stress than people.
+Researchers at the University of Guelph found that horses are 3 - 10x more susceptible to the negative effects of heat stress than people.
 Part of this is because they are much larger with a higher percentage of active muscle than humans during exercise.
 Horses also generally produce more sweat, but far less of that sweat is able to evaporate, so they are less effective in cooling down.

 Circumstances and causes of heat stress in horses include: